 If that's the case, things get a bit more complicated.
 First and foremost, it is determined by who owns and operates the bus.

 Private or charter bus: Whether the bus is privately owned (or owned by a bus company), specific types of insurance are needed.
-You may have a lawsuit against the driver, the corporation, or anyone else entirely (like the bus manufacturer if the accident was the result of an equipment failure).
+You may have a Bus Accident Lawsuit in California against the driver, the corporation, or anyone else entirely (like the bus manufacturer if the accident was the result of an equipment failure).

 A city bus, which is most definitely what you ride if you commute, is a government-owned bus.
 A school district is both a government and a non-profit organization.

 According to the California Tort Claims Act (CTCA), an injured individual must notify the liable party of their lawsuit within six months.
 The organization has the option of accepting or rejecting the allegation.
-If your evidence is denied, you have the option of filing a lawsuit.
+If your evidence is denied, you have the option of filing a Bus Accident Lawsuit in California.